North Bay, Ontario: Waterfront development

 In the 1980s a mile-long waterfront park/promenade was developed along the Lake Nipissing shoreline adjacent to the downtown core.
 Eventually, such attractions as a mini-train ride and two antique carousels (largely crafted by local artisans) were installed and quickly became very popular with tourists and locals alike.
 Now, work is beginning on a large new multi-faceted community park that will be developed on the former Canadian Pacific Railway yards that separated the downtown core from the existing waterfront park.
-In August 2009, a new pedestrian underpass opened connecting the downtown core to the waterfront for the first time since the CPR laid down tracks.
-In 2019 the city constructed a multi-phase community space centering on a Splash Pad behind the CPR museum.
+In August 2009, a pedestrian and cycling underpass opened, providing a direct connection between downtown North Bay and the Lake Nipissing waterfront beneath the railway tracks.
+As part of the ongoing redevelopment of the former railway lands, the Rotary Clubs of North Bay and North Bay-Nipissing spearheaded the creation of a splash pad behind the North Bay Museum, which opened in August 2019, followed by an accessible playground in August 2024.
+The City continues to pursue further improvements through its Downtown Waterfront Master Plan.